 Along the adventure highway

 Former trolls like Torghatten, De Syv Søstre (the Seven Sisters) and Hestmannen have weighty parts to play in the legend of Nordland, the old tale of how the region’s mountains came about.
-A trip along the 650 kilometre-long Kystriksveien has so many stories to tell that it has become a famed national tourist route to drive or to cycle and one of the most important must-do recommendations in the Lonely Planet travel guide to Norway.
+A trip along the 650 kilometre-long Kystriksveien has so many stories to tell that it has become a famed national scenic route to drive or to cycle and one of the most important must-do recommendations in the Lonely Planet travel guide to Norway.

 South Helgeland: myriad of islands